mperdikeas/js-sort-enum/README.md

 It also allows you to ask the hub to return the 'column' that's currently enabled for sorting.

-`SortHolder` is a utility class that under the hoods uses the more flexible `SortHub.add` method that accepts simple getter and setter functions (see `test.js` for examples of that).
+`SortHolder` is a utility class that under the hood uses the more flexible `SortHub.add` method that accepts simple getter and setter functions (see `test.js` for examples of that).